Skip to main content

 When we eat, our bodies produce saliva to help us chew, swallow and digest food26.
 Producing mucus is also a sign your body’s working as it should.
 It normally mixes with saliva to drip down your throat without being noticed.

 However, research has linked eating some foods with excess or thick mucus which may cause catarrh and post nasal drip27.
-Spicy foods in particular could increase mucus production and lead to symptoms of catarrh28
+Spicy foods in particular could increase mucus production and lead to symptoms of catarrh28.

 Eating foods that you’re allergic to could be one reason for producing more mucus than usual29.
 It’s the same for certain ingredients, even if you’re not allergic to them.